 - 6.10 Evaluations.
 All nurses will be formally evaluated in writing prior to completion of the introductory period and thereafter in accordance with Medical Center policy.
 Interim evaluations may be conducted as may be required.
 Any revisions to the Employer's policy will be reviewed with the Conference Committee. - 6.11 Staffing.
 Recognizing that quality patient care is the major goal for the Medical Center and that appropriate and safe staffing levels are an important objective, proactive nursing input into staffing decisions affecting nurses is encouraged.
 Nurse staffing questions may be presented by the concerned nurse for discussion to the Clinical Director, or CNO, or to the unit's staffing committee representative if not satisfied with the initial response.
 The Medical Center's staffing plan and its implementation shall be in accordance with RCW 70.41.410-420.
-All changes to the staffing matrix in any unit shall be considered and voted upon by the Staffing Committee before they go into effect, in a manner consistent with RCW 70.41.420(6). - 6.11.1 Acuity Tool Pilot.
-The Nurse Staffing Committee will collaborate and actively participate in the implementation of the EPIC Acuity Tool, or any alternative Acuity Tool, and work together to make recommendations including but not limited to: determining duration of the pilot; reviewing data collected to ensure common understanding; providing feedback on the timeline to expand the Acuity Tool house-wide; and recommending improvements in the training and communications processes.
-On the designated pilot units, all the Charge nurses will utilize the acuity tool during the pilot.
-Additionally, there will be two (2) Charge Nurses from each piloted floor, who will be designated as the Subject Matter Experts and resources for the other Charge Nurse during the pilot period. - 6.12 Staffing Concerns.
-Staffing takes into consideration the magnitude and variety of the activities needed on any particular shift.
+All changes to the staffing matrix in any unit shall be considered and voted upon by the Staffing Committee before they go into effect, in a manner consistent with RCW 70.41.420(6).

+Staffing Concerns.
+Staffing takes into consideration the magnitude and variety of the 6.12 activities needed on any particular shift.
 Nurses, individually or as a group, believing there is an immediate workload or staffing problem, should bring that problem to the attention of the Charge Nurse, supervisor or Nurse Manager as soon as the problem is identified.
-Nurses believing there is a continuous workload or staffing problem, which may include the ability to receive rest periods and lunch breaks, or the ability to take accrued paid time off, should attempt to resolve the problem with the clinical manager.
-Continuous or potential workload or staffing problems discussed with the clinical manager that have not been resolved should be addressed to the director of the clinical division and may be presented at Staffing Committee for review.
+Nurses believing there is a continuous workload or staffing problem, which may include the ability to receive rest periods and lunch breaks, or the ability to take accrued paid time off, should attempt to resolve the problem with the clinical manager, Continuous or potential workload or staffing problems discussed with the clinical manager that have not been resolved should be addressed to the director of the clinical division and may be presented at Staffing Committee for review.
 Such complaints may be raised by filling out a staffing complaint form (such as an ADO or similar form) as determined by the Staffing Committee.
 Nurses who report staffing concerns shall be free from retaliation or intimidation for making such reports.
 When a clinical manager or other supervisor discusses a staffing complaint form (such as an ADO or similar form) with the nurse who made the report, the nurse may arrange to bring another nurse from their department with them to this discussion, which will be held during both nurses' working time.